sykesjd/pretty-good-todo/README.md

 Like GoodTodo, this application rolls over undone todos from past days into the current day and deletes done todos that are older than 60 days.
 This action is performed at application startup and when the GET endpoint is invoked on a day after the last rollover.

-### Automated Database Backups

-The MongoDB todo database is automatically backed up by this application on every daily rollover and on application shutdown.
-Backups are placed in a `backups` directory and can be used to transfer a database from one computer to another (see MongoDB documentation).

 ## Contents

 - `pgt-server.js`: the main NodeJS server script - connects to the database and starts up the server and API